carlolalu/My_learncpp/README.md

 I hope to address most of this in the next repos I am gonna create.
 Precisely I hope to address design-patterns and GUI applications in another repo that I could call 'cpp-libraries', or to learn by doing in some project in 'trainspotter'.
 For the Internet I have already 'kurose-networking'.
 Regarding 'Multithreading' I hope to address the thing with rust, which should be much much easier than cpp regarding the topic.

+To watch my progress it is advisable to check also the various `bookmark` files scattered around the various directories